Nick Madrigal Player Props: Cubs vs. Guardians

 Nick Madrigal At The Plate

-- Madrigal is batting .275 with seven doubles, a triple and seven walks.
+- Madrigal has seven doubles, a triple, a home run and seven walks while hitting .281.

-- Madrigal has picked up a hit in 29 of 46 games this season, with multiple hits nine times.
+- Madrigal has picked up a hit in 30 of 47 games this year, with multiple hits 10 times.

-- He has not gone deep in his 46 games this year.
+- He has hit a home run in one of 47 games, and in 0.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.